yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apibuilder.md

 To mock an API with API Builder, follow the same steps as for the API-first approach and use the **Create Mock** option after you have imported your API specification.

-Watch this video to learn how:
+Watch this video to learn how.

 {{< youtube 5paF271XmdM >}}